w3c/web-annotation/admin/CRTransitionRequest.md

 Note that many of those implementations already exist but are based on the Open Annotation Model (ie, the predecessor of the Web Annotation Model).
 They have pledged to upgrade their implementations to use the latest model, although the exact dates are not necessarily known.

-Note also, that the Web Annotation Vocabulary and the Open Annotation Vocabulary is very close; most of the vocabulary items are identical or have been only marginally changed.
-The wide deployment of the OA vocabulary proves that the vocabulary _usage_ of those terms can already been considered as widely adopted.
+Note also that the Web Annotation Vocabulary and the Open Annotation Vocabulary are very close; most of the vocabulary items are identical or have been only marginally changed.
+The wide deployment of the OA vocabulary proves that the vocabulary _usage_ of those terms can already been considered as widely adopted for the WA documents as well.

 Rob Sanderson and Tim Cole, Working Group Chairs
 Ivan Herman and Doug Schepers, W3C Team Contacts